Models, Methods, and Artifacts Useful in Project Management

 Model

-A model is a thinking strategy to explain a process, framework, or phenomenon.
+A model is a conceptual framework or thinking strategy used to explain a process, structure, or phenomenon.

-A method is the means for achieving an outcome, output, result, or project deliverable.
+A method is the means or technique used to achieve an outcome, result, or deliverable.

-An artifact can be a template, document, output, or project deliverable.
+An artifact is a tangible output — such as a template, document, or project deliverable.

 • Situational Leadership® II